rexsum420/django-nice/README.md

 ## Why Use django-nice?

 When working with Django and NiceGUI, binding frontend elements directly to Django models in a dynamic, real-time manner can be challenging.
-Out-of-the-box integrations often rely on manual updates, polling, or heavy reliance on traditional forms, which can be slow or cumbersome for modern web applications that require seamless real-time interactions.
+Out-of-the-box integrations often rely on manual updates, polling, or heavy reliance on traditional forms, which can be slow or cumbersome for web applications that require seamless real-time interactions.

 `django-nice` solves these challenges by:

 1. **Real-Time Sync with SSE**: The library leverages **Server-Sent Events (SSE)** to keep the frontend NiceGUI elements in sync with the backend Django models in real-time.
-Whenever the backend data changes, the frontend is updated immediately without needing to refresh or manually poll.
+When the backend data changes, the frontend is updated immediately without needing to refresh or manually poll.

 2. **Bidirectional Data Binding**: The library allows changes in the frontend to automatically update the corresponding Django model, and vice versa.
 This ensures consistency between the client and the server.